PurdueAF/purdue-af/docs/source/doc-dask-gateway.rst

   .. group-tab:: Jupyter Notebook or Python script

-     When a cluster is created in a Jupyter Notebook, you can create the Gateway widget by simply executing a cell containing the reference to the cluster object.
+     When a cluster is created in a Jupyter Notebook, you can extract the link to the dashboard either from a Dask Gateway widget, or from ``cluster.dashboard_link``.

-     The widget will contain a clickable link to a Dask dashboard.

-     Alternatively, you can retrieve the dashboard address as ``cluster.dashboard_link``.
+     To create a widget, simply execute a cell containing a reference to the cluster object, as shown in the screenshot.

      .. image:: images/dask-gateway-widget.png
         :width: 700